 Private sessions are also available if, for example, you want to discuss something particularly sensitive.

 Does ReGain offer free online couples counseling?

 Does ReGain have an app for online couples counseling?

 ReGain has an app for both Apple and Android.
 It has a 4.7-star rating on the Apple Store and a 4.6-star rating on Google Play.

 How much does online couples counseling cost with ReGain?

-The cost of online couples counseling through ReGain is $35 to $70 per week, after the one-week free trial.
-It’s billed monthly.
+The cost of online couples counseling through ReGain is $35 to $70 per week It’s billed monthly.

 Does my insurance cover online couples counseling with Regain?

 Again, ReGain is just a platform to connect couples with the help they need.
 You’d need to ask your actual counselor whether or not they work with insurance companies.